Why cross-docking is needed to support the shift to e-commerce

 1 minutes read

-We need to increase the efficiency and effectiveness of cross-docking operations, and start consolidating goods to a much greater extent by embracing a new process called Order reconstruction.
+We need to increase the efficiency and effectiveness of cross-docking operations, and start consolidating goods to a much greater extent.
+This can be done by embracing a new process called Order reconstruction.

 Cross-docking in logistics is a well-known practice that involves unloading goods from inbound delivery vehicles and directly loading them onto outbound trucks, trailers, or rail cars.